A New Kind of Tourism

 What is Regenerative Tourism?

 It improves the quality of life for a community while taking care of their place.
-Regenerative tourism balances the social, economic, and environmental impacts of tourism with the desires of residents.
+Regenerative tourism supports Oʻahu’s residents, communities, environment, cultural, historical, and recreational sites, ensuring they benefit from the visitors welcomed to our shores.

 The Office of Economic Revitalization supports the adaptation of the hospitality industry on Oʻahu to better take care of our people and place.